khakhalin/Dynamic-clamp-2018/reviews and responses.md

 directly by recording click-evoked responses from tectal neurons?
 Or, if tectal cell responses to auditory stimuli have been described in previous work, this should be included here.

-Unfortunately, recording of tectal reponses to sounds in tadpoles does not seem to be possible in present, not just in our lab (where we don't posess the technical capability to perform in-vivo experiments), but in most labs.
+Unfortunately, recording of tectal reponses to sounds in tadpoles does not seem to be possible at present, not just in our lab (where we don't posess the technical capability to perform in-vivo experiments), but in most labs.
 Technically, the problem amounts to two limitations: one, to record from a tadpole, one has to paralyze it with a nicotinic receptor anatagonist, which seems to disrupt hearing.
 Second, even if this limitation is overcome, the sounds has to be strong enough to stimulate the inner ear, but weak enough not to disrupt a recording.
 Conceivably, both challenges may be overcocme with the use of high speed calcum imaging in freely moving tadpoles, but this is also challenging, and to our knowledge no lab has attempted these recordings yet.

 To show that our statement is just a conjecture, we replaced "suggets" with "may suggest" in this sentence: "This may suggest that acoustic stimuli did not activate tectal circuits strongly enough during conditioning..."